Rodney C. exalts at the end of his freestyle rap during VersoFest's closing panel Sunday afternoon.

 Converging local with global, previous VersoFests have presented concerts with The Smithereens and Sunflower Bean, as well as events with renowned producer Steve Lillywhite, Norton Records/Kicks Books/Kicksville Radio co-founder and original Cramps drummer Miriam Linna, Alice Cooper Group Rock & Roll Hall of Famer Dennis Dunaway, Psychedelic Furs frontman and painter Richard Butler, author and journalist Rachel Felder, and hip hop pioneer DJ Grand Wizzard Theodore.

-The follow-ups to Pocket Full Of Kryptonite were 1996's You’ve Got To Believe In Something and 1999’s Here Comes The Bride, both of which featured lineup changes within the band.
 In 2001, the Spin Doctors’ classic lineup reconvened to play the closing of Manhattan's legendary Wetlands club, where the band cut their teeth in their formative days.
-2005's Nice Talking To Me found the band working with esteemed producer Matt Wallace (Faith No More, The Replacements, O.A.R., Maroon 5), and If The River Was Whiskey (2013) featured gritty blues songs harkening back to their origin.
+That original chemistry proved too strong to put back in the box, and scattershot live shows ultimately spilled into 2005’s Nice Talking To Me, recorded in the legendary Sound City (Nirvana’s Nevermind, Fleetwood Mac’s Rumours) with esteemed producer Matt Wallace (Faith No More, The Replacements, O.A.R., Maroon 5).
+That was backed by If The River Was Whiskey (2013), which featured gritty blues songs harkening back to the band’s origin.

 Opening the VersoFest April 5 concert is Connecticut singer-songwriter Nick Depuy, who boasts a unique sound rooted in old time folk, country rock, jazz, and blues.
 At 16, Depuy was mentored by Bruce Lundvall of Blue Note, Elektra, and Columbia Records, who called Depuy “the next James Taylor.”